qoijjj/hardened-images/docs/POSTINSTALL-README.md

 Note that in most hardware SMT will be disabled anyways to mitigate a known vulnerability.
 This option turns it off on all hardware regardless.

 ### Unstable hardening kargs
-If you answer `Y` when prompted, additional (unstable) hardening kargs will be applied, which can cause issues on some hardware, but stable on other hardware.
+If you answer `Y` when prompted, unstable hardening kargs will be aditionally applied, which can cause issues on some hardware, but are stable on other hardware.

 ## Setup USBGuard